Water Quality Permit Program

 A list of water quality limited 303(d) listed water bodies can identified by using DEQ’s Water Quality Assessment Database.

-Which permit applies until DEQ issues the 2000-J General Permit?
+Which permit applies to irrigation systems until DEQ reissues the 2300-A Pesticide General Permit?

-Irrigation districts that currently have individual permits can continue to operate under those permits for acrolein-, copper- and xylene-based aquatic pesticide use and comply with the conditions of the new 2300-A pesticide general permit for other pesticide use in, over, or within three feet of water.
-Irrigation systems that do not have an individual permit also need to comply with the conditions of the 2300-A pesticide general permit until DEQ issues the final 2000-J general permit.
+Irrigation districts that currently have individual permits can continue to operate under those permits for acrolein-, copper- and xylene-based aquatic pesticide use and comply with the conditions of the 2300-A pesticide general permit for other pesticide use in, over, or within three feet of water.
+Irrigation systems that do not have an individual permit also need to comply with the conditions of the 2300-A pesticide general permit.
 Irrigation systems must register for 2300-A pesticide general permit coverage if pesticide applications in, over, or within three feet of water exceed a total treatment area of 20 acres of surface area or 20 linear miles in a calendar year.
 Repeated pesticide applications to the same treatment area are not counted.

 Background on water quality permits for pesticide use